bodrick/awesome/TOPICS.md

 ## conversion

-*   [gotenberg/gotenberg](https://github.com/gotenberg/gotenberg) - A Docker-powered stateless API for PDF files.
+*   [gotenberg/gotenberg](https://github.com/gotenberg/gotenberg) - A developer-friendly API for converting numerous document formats into PDF files, and more!
 *   [hvanbakel/CsprojToVs2017](https://github.com/hvanbakel/CsprojToVs2017) - Tooling for converting pre 2017 project to the new Visual Studio 2017 format.

 ## excel

-*   [gotenberg/gotenberg](https://github.com/gotenberg/gotenberg) - A Docker-powered stateless API for PDF files.
+*   [gotenberg/gotenberg](https://github.com/gotenberg/gotenberg) - A developer-friendly API for converting numerous document formats into PDF files, and more!

 ## http2

-*   [gotenberg/gotenberg](https://github.com/gotenberg/gotenberg) - A Docker-powered stateless API for PDF files.
+*   [gotenberg/gotenberg](https://github.com/gotenberg/gotenberg) - A developer-friendly API for converting numerous document formats into PDF files, and more!
 *   [mitmproxy/mitmproxy](https://github.com/mitmproxy/mitmproxy) - An interactive TLS-capable intercepting HTTP proxy for penetration testers and software developers.

 ## pdftk

-*   [gotenberg/gotenberg](https://github.com/gotenberg/gotenberg) - A Docker-powered stateless API for PDF files.
+*   [gotenberg/gotenberg](https://github.com/gotenberg/gotenberg) - A developer-friendly API for converting numerous document formats into PDF files, and more!

 ## pptx

-*   [gotenberg/gotenberg](https://github.com/gotenberg/gotenberg) - A Docker-powered stateless API for PDF files.
+*   [gotenberg/gotenberg](https://github.com/gotenberg/gotenberg) - A developer-friendly API for converting numerous document formats into PDF files, and more!

 ## unoconv

-*   [gotenberg/gotenberg](https://github.com/gotenberg/gotenberg) - A Docker-powered stateless API for PDF files.
+*   [gotenberg/gotenberg](https://github.com/gotenberg/gotenberg) - A developer-friendly API for converting numerous document formats into PDF files, and more!

 ## wkhtmltopdf

-*   [gotenberg/gotenberg](https://github.com/gotenberg/gotenberg) - A Docker-powered stateless API for PDF files.
+*   [gotenberg/gotenberg](https://github.com/gotenberg/gotenberg) - A developer-friendly API for converting numerous document formats into PDF files, and more!

 ## compressor